vlang/website/README.md

 Now you're ready to make your changes!
 Once you're done with your changes, push those changes to your fork and then [submit a **pull request**](https://help.github.com/articles/using-pull-requests/).

+#### 3. Locales

+If your locale doesn't already exist, create it in the root directory.
+Please check the [en.tr](https://github.com/vlang/website/blob/master/en.tr) out and make sure to keep your new locale consistent.

 ## License

 This code is free to use under the terms of the MIT license.